-Before we get started, here is a quick overview of the settings you can change.
+Before we get started, here’s a quick overview of the settings you can change.

-- Video Resolution: The maximum resolution at which the video data should be encoded.
+Video Resolution: This is the maximum resolution at which the video data should be encoded.
 By default, the BoxCaster will use the largest size available based on the resolution of the detected video input.

-- Audio Source: The source the BoxCaster should use for audio data.
-You can choose a specific source in the event you are using a separate line from your video.
-For example, you can bring your video in via HDMI and your audio from a mixer via RCA (red/white) and simply select Analog Only so that the box will ONLY pull audio from the RCA jacks.
+Audio Source: This is the source the BoxCaster should use for audio data.
+You can choose a specific source if you’re using a separate line from your video.
+For example, you can bring your video in via HDMI and your audio from a mixer via RCA (red/white) and select Analog Only so the box will ONLY pull audio from the RCA jacks.

 Note: In order to maintain a standard scale on HDMI and analog adjustments, for the analog slider, 1V = 0 dBFS.
 We recommend you find a setting that works well in your workflow, then make fine-tune adjustments with the equipment upstream from your encoder.

-- Target Audio Bitrate: The bitrate at which audio data will be encoded and transmitted.
+Target Audio Bitrate: This is the bitrate at which audio data will be encoded and transmitted.
 By default, the BoxCaster will automatically detect your available bandwidth and make an intelligent selection.
-Audio bitrates can be changed at any time during the broadcast (128k is best for Audio).
+Audio bitrates can be changed anytime during the broadcast (128k is best for Audio).

-- DSCP Value: DSCP, which stands for Differentiated Services Code Point, is a means of marking network communications in order to prioritize some types of traffic over others.
-By default, the BoxCaster will not use any special DSCP marking.
-Speak to your network administrator before changing this value.
-"Default" is the recommended setting.
+DSCP Value: DSCP, which stands for Differentiated Services Code Point, is a means of marking network communications in order to prioritize some types of traffic over others.
+By default, the BoxCaster won’t use any special DSCP marking.
+Talk with your network administrator before changing this value.
+Default is the recommended setting.

-* NOTE: It is recommended that all settings (with the exception of Audio Source if using analog audio) be left at Default.
+NOTE: We recommend all settings (with the exception of Audio Source if using analog audio) be left at Default.
 The BoxCaster will negotiate with your network and your camera to provide optimal results for your stream.

 Below are the following steps you will need to follow to make these changes to your BoxCaster HDSD2 settings.

-Click on the Sources tab in the left-hand gray menu.
+Click the Sources tab in the gray menu on the left.

-Click on the BoxCaster you wish to edit.
+Click on the BoxCaster you want to edit.

 Click the Video, Audio, and Streaming tabs to make your desired changes